 Over the course of senior year, you meet weekly with your mentor and with the group of Capstone scholars.
 At scheduled intervals, you submit progress reports and discuss further research with your mentor and department.
 Finished projects will vary, of course, according to each year’s chosen topics, but by spring, all seniors in the program produce a substantial piece of writing and have the exciting chance to present their year’s labor and discoveries to the entire school.

-2018-19: Aly Yanishevsky is writing a short story collection titled "Melted."
+2018-2019: Aly Yanishevsky wrote a short story collection titled "Melted."
 Selections from the collection won Scholastic Awards this year (Aly Yanishevsky '19 Honorable Mention in Writing Portfolio, two Silver Keys in Poetry and Short Story, and a Gold Key in Short Story.).
 Sophia Weil and Lizzie McGarry are working together on writing a scientific review article on HPV.
 They're working with Sam Burke.

 2017-2018: Jason Vanger ‘18 wrote a scholarly essay on Wittgenstein, Alex Dalton ‘18 wrote an essay on dystopian literature, and Josh Bernardo ‘18 built a robot to navigate the school.